vkonst86/transmissionremotemacos/Pods/Differ/README.md

 - ⚡️ [It is fast](#performance-notes)
 - Differ supports three types of operations:
   - Insertions
   - Deletions
   - Moves (when using `ExtendedDiff`)
 - Arbitrary sorting of patches (`Patch`)
-- Utilities for updating `UITableView` and `UICollectionView`
+- Utilities for updating `UITableView` and `UICollectionView` in UIKit, and `NSTableView` and `NSCollectionView` in AppKit
 - Calculating differences between collections containing collections (use `NestedDiff`)

 ## Why do I need it?

-There's a lot more to calculating diffs than performing `UITableView` animations easily!
+There's a lot more to calculating diffs than performing table view animations easily!

 Wherever you have code that propagates `added`/`removed`/`moved` callbacks from your model to your user interface, you should consider using a library that can calculate differences.
 Animating small batches of changes is usually going to be faster and provide a more responsive experience than reloading all of your data.